 When applying for a Schengen Area visa, you will need to provide several documents.
 You can find a complete list specific to your destination country on the website of the embassy or consulate where you apply.
 The list will likely include:

 - A passport that will be valid for at least three months beyond the date on which you plan to return home

 - Two passport photos that conform to International Civil Aviation Organization (ICAO) standards

 - Paperwork that explains the purpose of your trip and provides evidence that you can support yourself — see examples of acceptable supporting documents here

 Typically, once a visa application is submitted to the consulate, a decision is made within 15 days.

-According to the European Commission, a general visa fee of 60 euros must be paid when you submit an application.
-That's equal to about $67 U.S. dollars.
-The visa fee for children ages 6 through 11 is 35 euros, or about $39 U.S. dollars.
+A general visa fee of EUR 60 must be paid when you submit an application.
+That's equal to about USD $74.
+The visa fee for children ages 6 through 12 is EUR 35, or about USD $43.